 Praise God for His peace and strength that gets me through each day smiling and praising Him! (even if I'm stuck in bed)

 I see how this illness is affecting others who don't know the Lord and I can honestly say that I'd be falling apart if it weren't for our awesome God!!

 - Do you have any symptoms not listed here?

 - How have your symptoms changed over the years?

 - What would you say is your worst symptom?

-- My worst symptom is probably the constant pain.
+- Currently my worst symptom is probably the constant pain.